ILSEUNGJANG/Algorithms/README.md

 # algorithm
-Code repository for mathemtical algorithms
+Code repository for mathemtical algorithms, especially using SageMath.